Random Hero discography: Random Hero EP Track listing

+Extended plays

-Extended playsThe EP (aka the Black EP) is the first extended play EP released by Random Hero.
+The EP (aka the Black EP) is the first extended play EP released by Random Hero.
 The Black EP was distributed at shows and as an iTunes download, with a black background to the cover art, hence the unofficial alternate name to distinguish from the later release by the same name.
 The band recorded the new songs at Spiked Audio in Highlands Ranch, CO and was released in October 13, 2009, by Fury Records.